 In test files, do NOT import node:test or node:assert - the harness provides test() and assert as globals.
 Writing import { test } from 'node:test' or import assert from 'node:assert/strict' will cause a duplicate-identifier SyntaxError.

 After every deploy, read the phase results.
 Any phase with status: warning starts with "FIX" and means something is deprecated or shaped wrong - usually in gipity.yaml.
-Treat these as TODOs, not info: fix the underlying file and redeploy.
-Don't leave deploy warnings unresolved.
-Similarly, status: failed phases block the deploy from completing correctly - fix before moving on.
+Treat these as TODOs, not info: fix the underlying file and redeploy. status: failed phases block the deploy from completing correctly - fix before moving on.

 Writing Functions